 Deleting a container

-We can delete a container when we are finished with it using the command docker rm <container_name_or_id>
+We can delete a container when we are finished with it using the command docker rm <container_name_or_id>.
+Example:

 bash $ docker rm my-alpine-container